bbauska/LFS171x/README.md

 <li>Goals of blockchain business cases<br/>
     Not every project or solution is successful, unless it is carefully planned, designed and implemented.
 A carefully thought out strategy must be designed and implemented for each project, to ensure that goals are achieved.</li>
 </ul>
-Blockchain can be a great solution for numerous business use cases that rely on security, controlled access, accountability, transparency, and efficiency, spanning a wide range of industries, from finance to banking, supply chains, manufacturing, healthcare, telecom, etc. Having well laid plans, goals and best practices can all help enterprise IT leaders explore the growing blockchain ecosystem as they work to capture its strengths for their businesses.
+Blockchain can be a great solution for numerous business use cases that rely on security, controlled access, accountability, transparency, and efficiency, spanning a wide range of industries, from finance to banking, supply chains, manufacturing, healthcare, telecom, etc. Having well laid plans, goals and best practices can all help enterprise IT leaders explore the growing blockchain ecosystem as they work to capture its strengths for their businesses.<br/>
-&nbsp;
 <br/>

 **[`^        back to top        ^`](#table-of-contents)**